ketanjain132/lab-agile-planning/README.md

 # lab-agile-planning
 This repository contains the lab for agile planning.
-(From the agile development and scrum coursera course
+(From the agile development and scrum coursera course, learned to create and operate kanban)